Kohler Voltage Regulator Test (Guide)

 Step 1 – Place the Probe on the Regulator

-Place the red probe on the center terminal of the regulator and place the black probe on the surface of the regulator.
+Place the red probe on the center terminal of the regulator and the black probe on the surface of the regulator.

 Step 2 – Check the Reading